foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 -------------

 Linux like environment is required to build GNU tool chain for ARC.
-To build a tool chain for Windows, it is recommended to cross compile it using MinGW on Linux.
-Refer to `windows-installer` directory for instructions.
+To build a tool chain for Windows, it is recommended to cross-compile it using MinGW on Linux.
+Refer to "Building tool chain on Windows" section of this document.

 GNU tool chain for ARC has same standard prerequisites as an upstream GNU tool chain as documented in the GNU tool chain user guide or on the [GCC